 The same for the plug in the kayak.
 Make the 4 crimp connection with grease and RTV it into place.
 Some water always gets into a kayak. its a moist environment.
 If you do not use the dialectic grease, your connection will fail, eventually.

 Next was the center hatch.
-I did not have one and had to install it to have access to the center and I got that from Austin Kayak also.
+I did not have one and had to install it to have access to the center.
 The first picture on the left shows the webbing as it some with the hatch.
 The right picture is the webbing cut out so I had a place to insert the control switch.
 This was just all carved out with a sharp pocket knife.
 Just shave a little hear and there.
 All done in a 1/2 hour while listening to music and it’s not as difficult as it looks.

 For the switch to be mounted to the hatch I just drilled a hole right when I needed to mount the switch so it all lined up in the area I carved out.
 Then took the hacksaw blade and sawed a slot for the key on the switch.
 Then again a bunch of RTV glue all round in the open area and pressed and clamped the control switch in over night to setup and stay there.